Love thy neighbour: South-East Asia's China problem

 单集文稿 ...

-• The Economist.
-This is an Indonesian textile worker on the national evening news lamenting the closure of his factory and the loss of his job.
+• lamenting the closure of his factory and the loss of his job.

 • the country's largest listed textile firm, ceased all operations on March 1st.

-• The company, once a key supplier for NATO and the German army,
+• The company, once a key supplier for NATO and the German army, had been.

-• And just five years ago,
+• and just five years ago,

 • the firm took nearly $1.3 billion in sales and posted a net profit of $85 million.